 Since crudely comparing these numbers to determine the relative validity of axioms will not work, we have developed a method of providing a ‘benchmark’.
 This is derived from simulations of random behaviour and counting the number of inferred preferences.
 At the end of the day we can compare the observed number of violations of each axiom with the benchmark figures and hence provide a relative measurement of ‘how good’ is each axiom.
 This also penalises for different degrees of restriction of each theory to give a fairer competing ground in the comparisons.
 In this case, the simulation is done by creating 100,000 repetition of random decisions using the same 118 problems that subjects faced.
 These decisions are used to extract preferences in the same manner as the actual data (the same procedures explained in the example given in table 2 and 3 above).
 This method can serve as one of the suggestions for a direct and non-parametric test of these theories.

+The t-test for difference between two population means is employed to verify that the average from the actual experimental data is significantly different from the average from the simulations for each theory.
+We found that the p-value for all three theories are equal to 0.0000, suggesting that the two means are significantly different.
 WARP is more restricted than the other two models so the random behaviour provide the highest inferred preference percentage at 96.32%.
 This is followed by Masatlioglu et al. at 63.15% and the then by Lleras et al at 41.33%.
 The actual data shows that WARP declines the most in term of absolute percentage points, from 96.32% to 69.62%, but remains the highest in term of the ability to extract preferences which suggests that it is the most restricted model.
 In terms of relative differences, WARP and Masatlioglu et al. are both decline over 30% relative to simulation while Lleras et al. improves over 30%.
 Lleras et al. is shown to be more restricted than anticipated from the random behaviour while Masatlioglu et al. is the least restricted model.

 4.2 The inconsistencies